-Certificateholders' Rights under the Senior Preferred Stock Purchase Agreement purchase agreement, certificateholders are given certain limited rights against Treasury if (i) we default on our guaranty obligations, (ii) Treasury fails to perform its obligations under its funding commitment, and (iii) we and/or the conservator are not diligently pursuing remedies in respect of that failure.
+Certificateholders' Rights under the Senior Preferred Stock Purchase Agreement

+Certificateholders are granted certain rights under the trust documents if a guarantor event of default occurs.
+See "THE TRUST DOCUMENTS-Certificateholders' Rights upon a Guarantor Event of Default."
+Moreover, under the senior preferred stock purchase agreement, certificateholders are given certain limited rights against Treasury if (i) we default on our guaranty obligations, (ii) Treasury fails to perform its obligations under its funding commitment, and (iii) we and/or the conservator are not diligently pursuing remedies in respect of that failure.